 - 1. Contract Term.
 Upon a contract's renewal period, if staff is unsatisfied with performance, staff will contact the contractor and schedule a review of the matter which will be presented to the appropriate committee.
-Otherwise, the Commission delegates staff to renew agreements within the originally approved term, including its approved renewal period, and within the approved contract amount without additional Commission approval. - 2.
+Otherwise, the Commission delegates the Executive Director to renew agreements within the originally approved term, including its approved renewal period, and within the approved contract amount without additional Commission approval. - 2.
 No Cost-Extension.
-In the event a contract requires additional time to meet the agreed upon intent of the funding opportunity, staff may extend the agreement term without additional Commission approval so long as staff is satisfied with performance and no additional dollars are added to the originally approved contract amount.
+In the event a contract requires additional time to meet the agreed upon intent of the funding opportunity, the Executive Director may extend the agreement term without additional Commission approval so long as staff is satisfied with performance and no additional dollars are added to the originally approved contract amount.